chromium/chromium/docs/updater/functional_spec.md

       - if a launch command was provided via the installer API, the command will be launched and the updater UI will exit silently.
 Otherwise, the updater will show an install success dialog.
+  *   4, and the installer exits with a zero exit code - SUCCESS Same as `0 - SUCCESS` above.
   *   All the error installer results below are treated the same.
       - if an installer error was not provided via the installer API or the exit code, generic error `kErrorApplicationInstallerFailed` will be reported.